-Healing Factor Burnout.A Healing Factor is one of the coolest and sometimes overpowered abilities to have.
+Having a Healing Factor is one of the coolest and sometimes overpowered abilitiy to have.
 You can heal fast from nearly any injury no matter what, even fatal damage if it's strong enough.
 But sometimes, you just take too much damage and when you expect it to bail you out, it doesn't, and you are slowly bleeding out as you have the biggest Oh, Crap! in your life.
-That is what happens when anyone who thinks their Healing Factor is unstoppable and don't realise they are still mortal and they can still take damage and die if the injury is server enough.
+That is what happens when anyone who thinks their Healing Factor is unstoppable and don't realise they are still mortal, they can still take damage and die if the injury is server enough.

 - Has been slowly taxing their regenerative abilities by constantly exposing themselves to toxins.

-- Cast from from age regeneration.
+- Cast from age regeneration.
 This kind of regeneration is only beneficial in the short term.
 In the long term, it will just do more harm than good.

 - Tank an attack that would one-shot anyone else.